StephenBarnes/FactorioModScripts/README.md

 ### Dev environment

+* You can write and edit mods as folders in the mods directory.
+You don't need to zip them, they can just be a plain folder.
+Before uploading to the mod portal, you need to zip them, for example using the `zipmod.sh` script in this repo.
 * [Factorio Modding Toolkit](https://github.com/justarandomgeek/vscode-factoriomod-debug/blob/current/doc/workspace.md) includes a VSCode extension making the editor aware of the Factorio API.
 	* I strongly recommend setting this up.
 It is very helpful for catching errors and type-checking, and includes a debugger/profiler.
+* You can hold your mouse over an entity and press control-shift-F to view information about its prototype.
+You can also press control-shift-E to search through all the prototypes in the game.
 * I recommend opening Wube's Lua code directory in a separate IDE window.
 On Linux+Steam it's at `~/.local/share/Steam/steamapps/common/Factorio/data/` but yours might be in [other places](https://wiki.factorio.com/Application_directory).
 You can search through this to find the base game's code for defining prototypes and locale strings.
 * [Factorio Tools](https://github.com/Hornwitser/factorio_tools) by Hornwitser has command-line tools for debugging/inspecting Factorio-related things, such as figuring out desyncs.
 * I recommend making a simple mod with only an `info.json` file with dependencies on several testing mods so you can toggle them all on and off easily.
 Give it a name like "○○○○○○ Testing mods" so it's at the top of the mod list.
-My current mod has dependencies on `"EditorExtensions", "factoryplanner", "creative-space-platform-hub", "circuit-connector-placement-helper"`.
+My current mod has dependencies on `"EditorExtensions", "factoryplanner", "circuit-connector-placement-helper"`, and optional dependencies on `"creative-space-platform-hub"` (for testing with Space Age) and `"even-pickier-dollies"` (for testing compatibility).
-* You can hold your mouse over an entity and press control-shift-F to view information about its prototype.
-You can also press control-shift-E to search through all the prototypes in the game.

 Mods useful when developing mods: